coopersimon/HLP/HLPProject/HLPProject/StateInterface.md

 Writes a new value to the flag.

 ### Data Memory
-Note that instruction memory is not respresented in the state.
+Note that instruction memory is not represented in the state.

 #### readMem
-address: int -> in_state: StateHandle -> out_state: StateHandle
+address: int -> in_state: StateHandle -> data: int

 Reads the value in the inputted memory address.
 If nothing has been written yet it returns 0.